Changissnz/ask_yourself_if_red_state_is_for_you/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Everyone got issues noawadays.
-If you are always feeling let down, constantly trying to supress your anger, getting hit with micro-aggressions every day, that kind of stuff... you might want to do yourself a favor and take this below to heart.
+If you are always feeling let down, constantly trying to suppress your anger, getting hit with micro-aggressions every day, that kind of stuff... you might want to do yourself a favor and take this below to heart.

 ![70ae30cf-66ca-4b68-b9bc-0521cebc7787](https://github.com/user-attachments/assets/a42f4b75-3a6d-45b2-9a2a-de15eef31f5d)